FlameWolf/formzilla/README.md

 # Caveats

 1. Schema composition (`allOf`, `anyOf`, `oneOf`, `not`) can be tricky when a composed property may accept a string value.
-Composed properties are always parsed using `JSON.parse(&#x2026;)`, so you will have to wrap the value in single/double quotation marks or backticks.
+Composed properties are always parsed using `JSON.parse(...)`, so you will have to wrap the value in single/double quotation marks or backticks.
 2. File data will not be available in `request.body` until the `preHandler` request lifecycle stage.
 So if you want to access the files inside a `preValidation` hook, use `request.__files__` instead.
 This is a temporary property that gets removed from the request object at the `preHandler` stage.
 It is done this way for security purposes.